CENG501-Projects/CENG501-Fall2024/Bayar/Readme.md

 The paper introduces two components, HAE and EMCA, and evaluates their impact on the AP results.
 The results are summarized in the table below.

-HAE implementation seems to be reproducing the results as expected.
-There is only slight differences in the AP values.
-Furthermore, our implementation even outperforms the original results in AP_L, which is the main concern of the paper.

-EMCA implementation also produces similar results to the original paper.
-However, the AP_L value is lower than the original results.

-Overall implementation of AugDETR (DINO + HAE + EMCA) increase the AP by 0.9 points compared to the baseline DINO model while the original paper reports 1.2 points increase.
-The increase in AP_L is suprisingly higher (2.4 points) than the original paper (1.7 points).

 <!-- | Model              | AP   | AP_50 | AP_75 | AP_S | AP_M | AP_L |
 |-------------------|------|-------|-------|------|------|------|
 | DINO (bs=2) (reported)    | 49.0 | 66.6  | 53.5  | 32.0 | 52.3 | 63.0 |